PrachiJha-404/Auction-System-Using-Raw-Sockets/Architecture.md

 # Architectural Decision Records (ADR)

-This document details the engineering choices that enable Jackfruit to handle high-frequency bidding at scale.
+This document details the engineering choices that enable our project to handle high-frequency bidding at scale.

 ## 1. Raw TCP Sockets vs. WebSockets
 For this engine, raw TCP was chosen over WebSockets to minimize overhead: